-- 91 The Imaginary Eruption provides a composite portrait of volcanic eruptions and their impact, as perceived by the kids and - 92 youngsters, mostly from the urban area of Napoli.
-As a whole, it is a rather accurate portrait featuring many realistic features - 93 that can be expected during a volcanic event.
+The imaginary eruption provides a composite portrait of volcanic eruptions and their impact, as perceived by the kids and youngsters, mostly from the urban area of Napoli.
+As a whole, it is a rather accurate portrait featuring many realistic features that can be expected during a volcanic event.
 Collected stories provide a wide range of plausible eruptive scenarios.
-A - omparison with those envisaged by the scientific community reveals a few gaps and discrepancies that could inform future - 95 outreach programs.
+A comparison with those envisaged by the scientific community reveals a few gaps and discrepancies that could inform future outreach programmes.